Osprey Renn 65 Review 2022

-You can make the usual adjustments around the hip belt, the shoulder and chest straps and there are a number of compression straps too.
-The compression straps obviously stop everything inside from moving about, but they also mean you can bring the weight of the sack closer to your back.
-And the closer it is, the more comfortable and balanced you feel.
+You can make the usual adjustments around the hip belt, the shoulder and chest straps, and there are a number of compression straps too.
+The shoulder straps and hip belt on the Renn 65 are both very comfortably padded, with holes in the foam for breathability.

-The fittings (clips, zips, cord loops, etc) all held up well and I imagine they will for years to come.
+The fittings (clips, zips, cord loops, etc) have all held up well and I imagine they will for years to come.
 The stitching is sound too, with no loose ends or broken stitches to fret about.
-All good stuff.

-The features the Renn 65 provides are great, but to save weight (or, more cynically, manufacturing costs) there are some significant omissions that you may have come to expect on a rucksack of this size…
+The features the Renn 65 provides are great, but there are some omissions that you may have come to expect on a rucksack of this size…

 The Main Compartment

-The Renn 65 is best described as a ‘no frills’, bare essentials design.
-And while this keeps the weight down it does mean there are a lack of the features most of us have come to expect.
+The Renn 65 is best described as a no-frills, bare-essentials design.
+And while this keeps the weight down it does mean there is a lack of some useful features:

 The biggest disappointment is the omission of a large mesh pocket on the back.